termehs/multigraphr/README.md

 ## Random multigraph models

-The first model is obtained by random stub matching (RSM) given observed degree sequence of a multigrpahs, so that edge assignments to vertex pair sites are dependent.
+The first model is obtained by random stub matching (RSM) given observed degree sequence of a multigraphs, so that edge assignments to vertex pair sites are dependent.
 The second is obtained by independent edge assignments (IEA) according to a common probability distribution.
-There are two ways in which an approximate IEA model can be obtained from an RSM model faciliating the ananlysis.
-These two ways are indepndent stub assignment (ISA) and independent edge assignment of stubs (IEAS) (Shafie 2015;2016).
+There are two ways in which an approximate IEA model can be obtained from an RSM model, thus facilitating the analysis.
+These two ways are independent stub assignment (ISA) and independent edge assignment of stubs (IEAS) (Shafie 2015;2016).

 ## Complexity statistics

-The statistic are complexity statistics such as number of loops (indicator of homophily) and number of multiple edges (indicator of multiplexity/interlocking of ties), together with their probability distributions, moments and interval estimates.
+The statistic are complexity statistics such as number of loops (indicator of e.g. homophily) and number of multiple edges (indicator of e.g. multiplexity/interlocking), together with their probability distributions, moments and interval estimates.

 ## Goodness of fit tests